4817 Butler Road Glyndon, MD 21071

 If you suffer from dental anxiety, contact our Glyndon dentist office.

 At Baltimore Dental Co., we understand that visiting the dentist can be difficult for many patients.
-If you have dental fear due to a bad past experience or haven’t been to a dentist’s office in a long time, we understand.
-Our goal is to ensure that all of our patients feel safe and stress-free when they visit our office.
+Whether you have dental fear due to a bad experience or haven’t been to a dentist’s office in a long time, we aim to ensure that all our patients feel safe and stress-free when they visit our office.

 Dr. Leah Romay is a Glyndon, MD dentist who provides personalized and judgment-free care to her patients.
 She earned her Doctorate of Dental Surgery from the University of Maryland School of Dentistry in Baltimore and received the “Best of the Best in Prosthodontics” award upon graduation.